 The Partnership to End Addiction recommends doing the following if you suspect your teen is abusing drugs:

 It’s not easy to recognize the warning signs of drug abuse in teenagers, and it’s even harder to admit to yourself that your child may have a substance abuse problem.
 However, instead of sweeping it under the rug and hoping it goes away, the best thing you can do for your child is to seek help from a trained professional.

-At The Recovery Village at Palmer Lake, we offer a variety of treatment programs for both teenagers and families.
+WAt The Recovery Village at Palmer Lake, we offer a variety of treatment programs for both teenagers and families at our facilities in Palmer Lake, Colorado.
 Contact us today to learn more about how we can help your child overcome their substance abuse use and live a happy, fulfilling life in sobriety.